Skip to content

 How to Make a Hugo Spritz

-- Add ice to a large wine glass
+1. Add ice to a large wine glass.

-- Gently muddle 6-8 mint leaves in the glass (don't overdo it)
+2. Gently muddle 6-8 mint leaves in the glass (don't overdo it).

-- Pour in 1.5 oz St-Germain elderflower liqueur
+3. Pour in 1.5 oz St-Germain elderflower liqueur.

-- Garnish with a sprig of mint and a lemon or lime wedge
+7. Garnish with a sprig of mint and a lemon or lime wedge.

 Hugo Spritz Variations

-The classic Hugo Spritz is delicious on its own, but seasonal variations can make it even more interesting:
+The classic Hugo Spritz is good on its own.
+A few seasonal swaps change it up:

 Summer Hugo: Add a few slices of cucumber for extra freshness.